zilliztech/zdoc/versioned_docs/version-byoc/tutorials/collection/create-collection.md

 # Create Collection

 This tutorial will guide you through the steps to set up a collection for your cluster.
+You can find[ the detailed explanations about collections, schema, and index here](./cluster-collection-and-entities).

 ## Procedure{#procedure}